 Articles in this database are automatically generated by our AI system based on data from the Digicomply APP.
 While we strive for accuracy, the articles may not contain complete or verified information and are intended for informational purposes only.
 For accurate and reliable information, we recommend using SGS Digicomply or consulting verified sources and experts.
 All content is copyrighted; please credit SGS Digicomply (digicomply.com) when sharing.

-On February 4, 2025, the U.S. Food and Drug Administration (FDA) announced the detection of methanol contamination in certain alcoholic beverages originating from China.
-This incident falls under the category of control and has been classified as a bio-contaminant hazard.
+On April 29, 2025, the U.S. Food and Drug Administration reported the detection of methanol contamination in certain alcoholic beverages.
+This incident falls under the category of bio-contaminants and has raised significant concerns regarding the safety of these products.

 - Incident: Methanol Contamination has been detected in Alcoholic Beverages.